The 12 Hallmarks of Aging in Dogs, Explained

 Why Brain Aging Can Show up as Behavior, Not Illness

-Aging can change the brain the way it changes the rest of the body: gradually, unevenly, and with long stretches of normalcy in between.
-In feline cognitive decline, the changes are thought to relate to age-associated brain alterations, including oxidative stress and neurodegenerative processes.
-That does not mean every older cat will develop problems, but it does explain why the same cat can seem “fine” one week and oddly unsettled the next.
+Brain aging shows up as behavior, not obvious illness, because it changes the brain the way it changes the rest of the body: gradually, unevenly, with long stretches of normalcy in between.
+In feline cognitive decline, those changes are linked to age-associated brain alterations, including oxidative stress and neurodegenerative processes.
+That’s why the same cat can seem fine one week and oddly unsettled the next.

-Families often use the phrase feline dementia because it captures the emotional reality: a cat who forgets familiar routes, vocalizes at night, or seems less socially attuned.
-These are not moral failings or stubbornness.
-They are signals that the brain’s ability to process cues and maintain routines may be slipping—and that your cat may need the world to become a little easier to navigate.
+Families reach for the phrase feline dementia because it names the emotional reality: a cat who forgets familiar routes, vocalizes at night, or seems less socially attuned.
+These aren’t moral failings or stubbornness — they’re signals that the brain’s ability to process cues and hold routines may be slipping, and that your cat needs the world to be a little easier to navigate.

 Feline Dementia Signs and Symptoms Owners Notice First at Home